 Overview of the New Regulation

 The Decision introduces a detailed licensing framework for any natural or legal person wishing to manage, operate, and maintain common areas in real estate developments—such as corridors, entrances, elevators, and other shared facilities.
-It formalizes a two-tier licensing structure, prescribes licensing requirements, and outlines the obligations, restrictions, and operational standards for licensees.

 This move is part of RERA’s ongoing effort to enhance professionalism and governance in the management of jointly owned real estate.